-“It wasn’t this team’s vision of a monolithic gesture,” Borelli told Wired magazine.
+“It wasn’t this team’s vision of a monolithic gesture,” Borelli told Wired.
 “The idea is that our built environment is often built upon many unbuilt aspirational ideas that never came into existence.”

-“The aspiration of the unbuilt is an important thing, a vehicle to the future of design,” GSD Dean and Alexander and Victoria Wiley Professor of Design Mohsen Mostafavi told T magazine.
+“The aspiration of the unbuilt is an important thing, a vehicle to the future of design,” GSD Dean and Alexander and Victoria Wiley Professor of Design Mohsen Mostafavi told T.

-“It captures something that is so often unseen,” Design Miami’s executive director Rodman Primack told T magazine.
+“It captures something that is so often unseen,” Design Miami’s executive director Rodman Primack said.
 “Most people never work with architects or see how things get designed, so this exposes the inner struggle of getting to something that finally gets made.”

 “Class act: Harvard students honour architecture's unrealised back catalogue with a pavilion for Design Miami,” Wallpaper.

 “This Year's Design Miami Pavilion Has Odd Looks—and Unexpected Creators,” Wired.

 “The Most Interesting Projects From a Newly Inclusive Design Miami,” T: The New York Times Style Magazine.

 “200 concept models form a pink canopy in harvard GSD's UNBUILT pavilion for design Miami,” DesignBoom.